 This child’s articulate response: “Either he lives in an orphanage and he goes to a sweatshop, or we adopt him.
 Now he has family and will have an education.”

 Are they all yours?

-The Walker parents hear this question too often.
+The Walker parents hear this question too often and it can offend.
 Deanne says an immediate feeling of discomfort fills her when this question is asked.
-Of course they are all theirs.
+Of course, they are all theirs.
 And while she knows this question is asked out of ignorance, it is surprising how often these words are spoken–sometimes with a chuckle, sometimes in wonder, and sometimes in shock.
 Deanne’s response is usually, “Yes.
 They are all mine.
 Nine are biological and nine are adopted.”
 And she leaves it at that.

 You are saints!

-Of all the statements, this makes Deanne most uncomfortable.
+Of all the statements, this makes Deanne most uncomfortable and can offend often.
 This statement infers perfection–it creates a feeling of pressure to not make mistakes.
 From Deanne: “We aren’t saints.
 We love children and want to give them the love they deserve even if it means we lose our lives for them.
 We are blessed to be these children’s parents.
 Many people don’t understand that each child is our gift.
-We are the one that are lucky to have the privilege of being their parents!”
+We are the ones that are lucky to have the privilege of being their parents!”

 Why don’t you adopt from foster care?
 There are a lot of kids in the U.S. that need families.